kyhau/docker-notebook/docker-security.md

 1. A **subject** represents a user, team, organization, or service account.
 A subject can be granted a role that defines permitted operations against one or more resource sets.
     1. User: A person authenticated by the authentication backend.
-Users can belong to one or more teams and one or more organizations.
+Users can belong to one or more teams/organizations.
     1. Team: A group of users that share permissions defined at the team level.
 A team can be in one organization only.
     1. Organization: A group of teams that share a specific set of permissions, defined by the roles of the organization.
     1. Service account: A Kubernetes object that enables a workload to access cluster resources that are assigned to a